jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 ```

 Now when we have both the JsonProducer and the JsonKStream going we can see that the rides-pulocation-count topic is being sent messages.

+In this example, we have 1 app that is receiving messages from both partitions.
+In the case where we have two apps, each partition will send messages to a unique app.
+So then the counts for the individual apps might be wrong if the partitions don't have all the messages for a given key.
+So how does Kafka solve this problem?
+When the producer is writing to Kafka (e.g., our rides topic) it is writing to different partitions and it will **hash** the key and **modulo** it by the partition count to determine which partition it should be sent to.
+That means the producer makes sure that a partition receives all messages for a given key.
+When the key is null then it will just round-robin the message throughout the different partitions.
+This way the data sizes are always equal for each partition (assuming there is an equal number of events for each key).